 In addition to the poor image quality obtained (A), you can observe the deformation to which the insect is subjected when closer to the edge (B); a bright surface on the right side is the result of the reflection of the light coming from the LED panel, despite the presence of a diffuser (C); scratches, indicated by red arrows, are clearly perceptible on the surface (D); the details are lost near the outer edge (E).

 Below is the subject immersed in glycerin:

-The difference between the two results is even more visible by zooming in on the head, and observing the details of the composite eyes, as visible in the inset.
+The difference between the two results is even more visible by zooming in on the head and observing the details of the composite eyes, as visible in the insect.

 The final image after processing.